Bohao1990/4586319/README.md

-Scatter_plot for 4B and 4F
+Scatter_plot for Figure 4B and Figure 4F

-Methylation_violin_plot for 4D
+Methylation_violin_plot for Figure 4D

 Sankey_diagram for Figure 6D